thisisu/hosts_adultxxx/README.md

-Blocks ads and redirects from specific adult websites More porn sites to analyze are welcome so just shoot me a message and I'll work on getting it added.
+Blocks ads and redirects from a list of adult websites known to contain advertisements, banners, tracking, etc...

-So far the following porn sites are monitored.
-The goal here is to block ads and redirects while not breaking the video playback.
-Some sites may attempt to prompt you to turn off your adblocker or remove your VPN if you can't see a video.
-I do not recommend this and would just try a different site instead.
+If you would like a site or advertising network added, please create an 'Issue' and I will get it added.

+The goal of this project is to block ads, redirects, tracking, etc while not breaking the video playback.
+Please let me know if you encounter any errors with this hosts file.
+Happy to problem solve / fix them.
+If you use Pi-Hole, there is a similar project that will aid with this hosts file: https://github.com/thisisu/pihole-regex .
+I use / maintain both of these and would recommend using them together.
+It covers a lot of the redundancy you may find here as a lot of these contain a similar pattern / keywords. e.g. ads., banners., tds., etc...

+The list below is what's covered.
+You can also consider this a harvesting grounds for bad/unwanted links to add to your own block lists

 -  Adsterra Advertising Network
--  Biqle.com / Biqle.org / Biqle.ru / Daft.sex / Dsex.to / Redtube.com
 -  BuyMedia Advertising Network
 -  ClickAdu / Propeller Ads
 -  Daftporn.com